Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/waterfall-raging-rapids/_index.md

 <p>Pick your desired settings and click the button!
 When in doubt, just use the defaults for your first games.</p>

 {{< boardgame-settings type="game" local_storage="waterfallConfig" btn_label="Generate Material" game_title="Waterfall" defaults="true" >}}
+  {{< setting-checkbox id="setting-useIconsForDefaultActions" text="Use Icons for Common Actions?" remark="Some actions are 90% of the game; represent those with an icon instead of English text." >}}
+  {{< setting-checkbox id="setting-useConditionalActions" text="Allow Conditional Actions?" remark="Slightly harder to understand, but allow more depth and variety." >}}
   {{< boardgame-settings-section heading="Sets" >}}
     {{< setting-checkbox id="setting-sets-pawns" text="Player Pawns?" checked="checked" >}}
     {{< setting-checkbox id="setting-sets-base" text="Base Tiles?" checked="checked" >}}
+    {{< setting-checkbox id="setting-sets-gates" text="Gated Tiles?" remark="Harder to understand and play with, but allow more depth and variety." >}}
   {{< /boardgame-settings-section >}}
 {{< /boardgame-settings >}}